Prices for precious metals in Azerbaijan decline

 By Zeyni Jafarov - Trend:

-The prices of precious metals decreased in Azerbaijan on June 9 compared to the previous price, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).
+The prices of precious metals lowered in Azerbaijan on June 14 compared to the previous price, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).

 |